Equipping and enabling independent and franchised grocers for sustainable success.

 Store is Small (under 3500 sq. ft.)

-Every year, seven scholarships totalling $18,000 are handed out to deserving students across Canada.
+This year, five scholarships totaling $28,000 are handed out to deserving students across Canada.

 Winner invited to annual Independent Grocer of the Year Gala in Toronto.